Lothar Matthäus

-Matthäus held the record (along Mexican goalkeeper Antonio Carbajal) of having played in five FIFA World Cups (1982, 1986, 1990, 1994 and 1998); more than any other outfield player in men's football, until the 2018 World Cup, in which Mexico's Rafael Márquez equalled his record.
+Matthäus was the first outfield player, and second overall after Antonio Carbajal, to appear at five FIFA World Cups (1982, 1986, 1990, 1994 and 1998); he remains one of only six male players to have done so, along with Antonio Carbajal, Rafael Márquez, Lionel Messi, Cristiano Ronaldo, and Andrés Guardado.
 He also won UEFA Euro 1980, and played in the 1984, 1988 and 2000 UEFA European Championships.
 In 1999, aged 38, Matthäus was again voted German Footballer of the Year, having previously won the award in 1990.

 Matthäus is the most capped German player of all time, retiring with a total of 150 appearances (83 for West Germany) in 20 years, and 23 goals.
 Matthäus is a member of the FIFA 100 list of the greatest living football players chosen by Pelé.
-Diego Maradona said of Matthäus, "he is the best rival I've ever had.
-I guess that's enough to define him", in his book Yo soy el Diego (I am the Diego).
+Diego Maradona said of Matthäus, "He is the best rival I've ever had.
+I guess that's enough to define him."

-A versatile and complete player, Matthäus is regarded as one of the greatest midfielders of all time, and was renowned for his perceptive passing, positional sense, well-timed tackling, as well as powerful shooting.
+A versatile and complete player, Matthäus is regarded as one of the greatest midfielders of all time, and was renowned for his perceptive passing, positional sense and well-timed tackling, as well as his powerful shooting.
 During his career, he usually played as a box-to-box midfielder, although late in his career he played as a sweeper.

-Club career
+Early life

-Lothar Herbert Matthäus was born on 21 March 1961 in Erlangen, Bavaria, West Germany.
+Lothar Herbert Matthäus was born on 21 March 1961 in Erlangen, Bavaria, West Germany, to Heinz (1930–2019) and Katharina (1931–2020) Matthäus.
+His father, who was born in southern Silesia, fled west across the Oder during the Soviet invasion in 1944, then worked as a canteen manager, while his mother worked for Puma.
 He spent his early playing days in the youth team of 1.
 FC Herzogenaurach, located in a small town in Bavaria close to Nuremberg.

+Club career

 Matthäus started his professional career in 1979 with Borussia Mönchengladbach of the Bundesliga, for whom he played until 1984.
 He then played for Bayern Munich from 1984 to 1988, winning the Bundesliga twice and the DFB-Pokal.
 They also reached the European Cup final in 1987, leading 1–0 for most of the game until two late goals gave FC Porto the win.

 Matthäus and Bayern teammate Andreas Brehme signed with Inter Milan of Serie A in 1988, winning the Scudetto in 1988–89 during their first season, and the Italian Supercup that year as well.
 Matthäus continued to enjoy further success with Inter, winning the UEFA Cup in 1991 and being named FIFA World Player of the Year.
 In the final, he scored a penalty in the first leg to help them to their victory over Roma.